Which TV providers offer multi-room?

 Virgin Media 360 box

 You can get up to two Virgin TV 360 Mini boxes with Virgin Media multi-room.
 These allow you to watch all the channels you have as part of your Virgin TV subscription, as well as on demand shows and apps.
-They are even 4K and HDR ready so you can enjoy Full HD picture quality (subject to having a 4K TV of course).
+They are even 4K and HDR ready so you can enjoy maximum picture quality in every room (subject to having a 4K TV of course).

 Customers get a first Mini 360 for an extra £10 per month, and can then request a second Mini box for an extra £5 per month.
-Those with the Ultimate Volt package will have one free Mini box included as part of their subscription.
+Those with the Mega Volt bundle will have one free Mini box included as part of their subscription, but it won't simply arrive on your installation date – you'll need to request it.

 Virgin's main TV 360 box can record six shows while you watch a seventh, should you ever want to.
 With 1TB of storage, you can record up to 500 hours of shows in SD or 100 hours in HD.
-The 360 Mini boxes do not offer recording capability, but you can watch any shows that you recorded on your main 360 box.
+The 360 Mini boxes do not offer recording capability, but you can watch any shows that you recorded on your main 360 box as all the boxes will be linked.

-The Virgin Media 360 Mini boxes do require a cabled connection in order to work however.
+The Virgin Media 360 Mini boxes do require a cabled connection in order to work, however.
 The coaxial cable that brings your Virgin signal into your home is needed for the Mini boxes as well as your main 360 box.
+This can mean some quite major cable routing throughout your home, putting it at a distinct disadvantage versus Sky Whole Home (Sky TV's multiroom solution), which works entirely over Wi-Fi.

 Compare Virgin TV bundles